-- All District-wide design guidelines for Sidewalks apply to Ross Avenue. - Pedestrian zones should be wide and accessible, and balance pedestrian safety and environmental health while supporting a mix of uses. - Paving materials should support pedestrian comfort, but uniformity is not strongly encouraged. - Broom finished concrete paving or concrete unit pavers with ADA compliant surfaces are recommended in order to reduce maintenance needs and provide a safe, comfortable surface for large volumes of pedestrians and flexibility of use. - Sidewalks will accommodate all street furnishings and uses such as dining and retail spillover. - Shading and other weather protection devices can be considered along Ross Avenue
+- All District-wide design guidelines for Sidewalks apply to Ross Avenue. - Pedestrian zones should be wide and accessible, and balance pedestrian safety and environmental health while supporting a mix of uses. - Paving materials should support pedestrian comfort, but uniformity is not strongly encouraged. - Broom-finished concrete paving or concrete-unit pavers with ADA-compliant surfaces are recommended in order to reduce maintenance needs and provide a safe, comfortable surface for large volumes of pedestrians and flexibility of use. - Sidewalks will accommodate all street furnishings and uses such as dining and retail spillover. - Shading and other weather-protection devices can be considered along Ross Avenue

-Blank facades of horizontal lengths more than 30 ft and vertical heights more than 5ft, like that shown to the right, are strongly discouraged to further accommodate and encourage pedestrian use.
+Blank facades of horizontal lengths more than 30 ft and vertical heights more than 5 ft, like that shown to the right, are strongly discouraged.

-Unlike the wide setback shown, setbacks should not exceed 30ft and should consider the appropriate distance needed to accommodate desired pedestrian and ground floor uses
+Unlike the wide setback shown, setbacks should not exceed 30 ft and should consider the appropriate distance needed to accommodate desired pedestrian and ground floor uses.

-Curb cuts like the one shown should be avoided or removed to reduce negative impacts of a discontinuous pedestrian environment punctated by vehicle activities
+Curb cuts like the one shown should be avoided or removed to reduce negative impacts of a discontinuous pedestrian environment punctuated by vehicle activities.